 The Big Ideas

-Living in this world we are surrounded by people with different experiences, different cultures, different race, different physical or mental abilities and the list goes on.
+Living in this world we are surrounded by people with different experiences, cultures, races, physical or mental abilities, and life perspectives.
 As human beings it is important we accept and understand that what we see in front of us is only the tip of the iceberg and there is much more than meets the eye.